-To upgrade the version of sqld used for every instance in a logical database:
+To upgrade the version of libSQL server used for every logical database in a placement group:

-This command causes a brief moment of downtime for each instance as the upgrade happens.
+This command causes a brief moment of downtime for each instance as the update happens.
 All existing connections are closed and must be reconnected.
 The libSQL client libraries do this automatically.

 $ turso db tokens create $DB_NAME